-If you’re in the mood, then a visit to this highly unusually themed museum could be a childishly entertaining way to start a full length of Laugavegur.
+If you’re in the mood, then a visit to this highly unusually themed museum could be a childishly entertaining way to spend a couple of hours.
 Physical samples formerly belonging to a huge range of male organisms are on display.

 The Nordic House Sturlagata 5